 Crafting your narrative with points that may be familiar to targets is certainly helpful.
 For example, are there major industry trends that could drive adoption of your product?
 Can you relate your offering to capitalizing on those trends?

 For my team, we noted that wearables are a major topic of discussion in the fitness industry.
 They are presenting game changing opportunities for gym operators and exercisers alike.
 Luckily, our product has integrations with key wearables and considers them an integral part of effective product usage.
 Therefore, we reference wearables consistently in our story as part of the technology revolution in the fitness industry, and why our product (a mobile app) is so important.

 Bringing this all together crafts the narrative.
 Tactically, this translates into:

 - PR boilerplate

-- 3 core value framework used in verbal pitches
+- 3 core value list used in verbal pitches

 - mission and vision statements